Home » Engineering » electronic & communication engineering » Materials Used in Electronic Devices

 Introduction

-When atoms combine to form a solid, crystalline material, they arrange themselves in a symmetrical pattern.
-The atoms within a semiconductor crystal structure are held together by covalent bonds, which are created by the interaction of the valence electrons of the atoms.
-Silicon is a crystalline material.
+When atoms combine to form a solid crystalline material, they arrange themselves in a symmetrical pattern.
+In a semiconductor crystal structure, the atoms bond together through covalent bonds formed by the interaction of their valence electrons.
+Silicon forms such a crystalline structure and serves as a widely used semiconductor material.

 Figure 1